Gigaspaces/xap-docs/site/content/xap/12.3/admin/logging-overview.markdown

 com.gigaspaces.common.resourceloader.level = INFO
 ```

-The SpaceURL and its constraints are explained here {{%currentjavanet "the-space-configuration.html" %}}.
+The SpaceURL and its constraints are explained here [Java version](../dev-java/the-space-configuration.html) \|[ .NET version](../dev-dotnet/the-space-configuration.html).
 Other loggers are related to this one, and are applicable when a client is trying to create a Space proxy using a URL.

 ### Multicast Notifications